 This section lists a few modules and BIFs to watch out for, not only from a performance point of view.

 8.3.1 Timer Module

-Creating timers using erlang:send_after/3 and erlang:start_timer/3, is much more efficient than using the timers provided by the timer module in STDLIB.
-The timer module uses a separate process to manage the timers.
-That process can easily become overloaded if many processes create and cancel timers frequently.
+Creating timers using erlang:send_after/3 and erlang:start_timer/3, is more efficient than using the timers provided by the timer module in STDLIB.